Emirateyang/gpt-mw/api/core/tools/docs/en_US/advanced_scale_out.md

 # Advanced Tool Integration

-Before starting with this advanced guide, please make sure you have a basic understanding of the tool integration process in Dify.
+Before starting with this advanced guide, please make sure you have a basic understanding of the tool integration process in AI.
 Check out [Quick Integration](./tool_scale_out.md) for a quick runthrough.

 ## Tool Interface